Now Reading

 You can also call for the help of an energy healer, such as a Reiki practitioner, who can help balance your chakras using hands-on or distance healing techniques.

 Remember that it’s important to approach chakra healing with an open mind and a willingness to explore your inner world.
-With time and practice, you can develop a deeper understanding of your chakras and learn to use various techniques to keep them balanced and flowing.
+With time and practice, you can develop a deeper understanding of your chakras and learn various techniques to keep them balanced and flowing.

 What are the seven chakras?